mainmatter/mainmatter.com/src/cases/ais.md

 title: An MVP for an IT security dashboard | Work
 problem: AIS wanted to be able to supervise their metrics with a dashboard.
 solution:
-  We helped define the requirements, designed the look, and delivered a finished product.
+  We helped defining and shaping the goal as well as designed and implemented a finished MVP.
 tags: Launch your idea
 displayTitle: "An MVP for an IT <em>infrastructure</em> security dashboard"
 description: